 Engine 6 is also the lead partner in Livable Newton, a coalition of organizations and individuals who advocate for planning and development that makes our city more inclusive, integrated, healthy, and sustainable.
 We want Newton to be a place where anyone can find a safe, affordable home in a walkable neighborhood close to public transportation, schools, shops, services, and recreational open space.

 Livable Newton membership fluctuates, depending on the project or issue at hand, but has included Green Newton, Bike Newton, Progressive Newton, the Newton-Needham Chamber, the League of Women Voters of Newton, and JALSA (Jewish Alliance for Law and Social Action).

 We meet as a group once a month at the Union Church in Waban.
-Our current steering committee consists of Tamara Bliss, Nanci Ginty Butler, Fran Godine, Kathleen Hobson, Judy Jacobson, Marcia Johnson, Frank Laski, Kevin McCormick, Sue Parsons, Jay Walter, Lynn Weissberg, and Nancy Zollers.
+Our current steering committee consists of Dolores Acevedo-Garcia, Tamara Bliss, Nanci Ginty Butler, Nadine Cohen, Fran Godine, Candace Havens, Kathleen Hobson, Judy Jacobson, Marcia Johnson, Frank Laski, Kevin McCormick, Sue Parsons, Jay Walter, Lynn Weissberg, and Nancy Zollers.
 Go here for more on our beliefs, understanding, and intentions.